top of page

 Why keep alpacas?

-Keeping alpacas as livestock animals has become increasingly popular in recent years.
-Alpacas originate from the Andes in South America, where they were bred from the wild Vicuna.
-Alpacas, with their woolly coats and oversized eyes, have captivated the hearts of many people looking for an alternative to traditional livestock like sheep and cows.
+Keeping alpacas as livestock has become increasingly popular in recent years.
+Alpacas originate from the high Andes in South America, where they were bred from the wild Vicuna.
+With their woolly coats and oversized eyes, alpacas have captivated the hearts of many people looking for an alternative to traditional livestock like sheep and cows.

 Alpacas require specialised management and care that is different to other livestock.
 In particular, alpacas require the companionship of other alpacas of the same gender, as they are herd animals.
 They require plenty of pasture, annual shearing and regular health care such as 6-monthly vaccinations and vitamin D supplementation during winter.